1. Who is eligible to participate in the IMA Health Plan?

-Any Illinois-based manufacturer that employed between two and 50 total employees (on average) in the prior calendar year across all commonly owned worksite locations can obtain an IMA Health Plan quote through their licensed agent/broker.
+Any Illinois-based manufacturer that has no fewer than two (2) eligible but no more than seventy-five (75) enrolled employees across all commonly owned worksite locations can obtain an IMA Health Plan quote through their licensed agent/broker.
 In order to participate in the IMA Health Plan, all eligibility criteria noted in FAQ #1 above must be satisfied.

 5. Will my participating employees and their covered dependents (if applicable) need to complete a medical questionnaire and/or health statement to obtain a quote?